• Skip to main content

 • Remove pickles from the brine and stuff them tightly into pint jars.

-• Pour brine into a pot and heat until it comes to a boil.
+• Pour the fermented brine into a pot and heat until it comes to a boil.
 Boil for 5 minutes.

 • Pour hot brine into the jars of pickles to ½" from the rim.